Rheumatoid Arthritis Ayurvedic Treatment in Kerala

 Reconstruction (Quenching)

 Janu Basti: Warm medicated oil around the knees.
-Njavarakizi: Medicinal rice-pudding massage to nourish weakened muscles.
+Njavarakizhi: Medicinal rice-pudding massage to nourish weakened muscles.

 Anti-Inflammatory “Karkidaka” Lifestyle